Recovering Damages From the at-Fault Trucker

 If you’re a pedestrian injured in an accident caused by a negligent truck driver, you’re entitled to file insurance claims for your damages, which include all medical expenses, lost income, psychological injury, and physical pain and suffering.
 If you’re not offered fair compensation by the insurer(s) involved, you may file a personal injury suit and fight for a reasonable award in court.

 Because of the seriousness of the injuries typically suffered by a pedestrian victim of a truck crash, your claim is likely to be a very expensive one.
-That means the liable party’s insurance company will probably dispute your claim or make you a quick, low offer before you know what your total medical expenses will be.
+That means the liable party’s insurance company could dispute your claim or make you a quick, low offer before you know what your total medical expenses will be.
 If you accept such an offer, you may never ask for more money, no matter how serious your injuries are or how high your hospital bills go.
-If you don’t have an attorney, an insurer might not make you a fair offer for compensation.
+Insurance companies often carefully evaluate claims, and having legal representation can help ensure your claim is properly presented and supported.

-While you’re focused on recovering from your injuries, your lawyer might take specific steps to increase your chances of recovering fair compensation, including the following:
+While you’re focused on recovering from your injuries, your lawyer can take steps to investigate the accident, gather evidence, and advocate for you throughout the claims process.
+This can include:

 • Investigating your accident with the help of a reconstructionist to prove liability